Adaptive-DigitalTwin/Surrogate-Assisted-Digital-Twin-Calibration/README.md

 - `calib_data_no_error`: A dictionary that contains the calibration data without error .
 - `calib_data_inc_error`: A cell array of matrices that contains the calibration data with error.

-After providing the necessary inputs, run the code in the `main.mlx` file step by step.
+After providing the necessary inputs, run the code in the _`main.mlx`_ file step by step.
 The code will generate simulation data, generate a surrogate (response surface), evaluate the accuracy of the surrogate model, use the surrogate to find the solution parameter based upon the calibration data provided, and plot the results.

 ## Output

-The aim of the experiment is to obtain the solution parameters which will be obtained as _'xsol'_ after the experiment.
-But also the additional process data can be visualised and seen in the _'main.mlx'_ file itselt while the simulation data will be stored into the collection directory.
+The aim of the experiment is to obtain the solution parameters which will be obtained as _'min_out_pos1'_ after the experiment.
+But also the additional process data can be visualised and seen in the _'main.mlx'_ file itself while the simulation data will be stored into the collection directory.
+The performance of model with solution parameter is also analysed after obtaining the solution.

 ## Dependencies